Colorado’s Ultra Low NOx Furnace Regulations: What You Need to Know (Updated April 2026)

 Key Distinction

-• Equipment manufactured before December 31, 2025 → Standard equipment, pre-regulation pricing (while inventory lasts)
+• Manufactured before December 31, 2025 → Standard furnaces, pre-regulation pricing (while inventory lasts)

-• Equipment manufactured after December 31, 2025 → Must meet ULN or Energy Star requirements
+• Manufactured after December 31, 2025 → Must meet Ultra Low NOx or Energy Star requirements

-The December 31st manufacturing cutoff has passed.
-Colorado contractors can no longer order standard furnaces from manufacturers.
+Because the cutoff has passed, Colorado contractors can no longer order standard furnaces from manufacturers.
+This is why acting quickly while pre-regulation inventory exists can save you thousands.

 The Inventory Window